makhadoshumba/aws-static-website/README.md

 This here is a solution for efficiency.

-here is a daigram explaining the whole project:
+Here is a diagram explaining the whole project:

 <p align="center">
   <img src="assets/architecture-diagram.png" width="900">